jrm2026/jaymcdaniel-com/src/content/posts/fair-value-vs-fair-market-value-discounts.md

 readTime: 8 min read
 draft: false
 ---
+#  Fair Value vs. Fair Market Value: The Discount Fight That Decides the Case

 Fair market value prices the block of stock.
 Fair value prices a proportionate share of the enterprise.
 Between those two definitions sits thirty to fifty percent of the money, and the question is usually settled — by statute, by contract, or by default — before either expert opens a workbook.

 Lawyers treat the standard of value as a preliminary.
 It is not.
 It is the case.
 An expert given the wrong standard produces a competent report answering a question nobody asked, and the error is often invisible until cross-examination, because the arithmetic underneath is identical either way.
 Same normalized earnings, same multiple, same discount rate.
 The divergence happens in the last two lines.